abacusorg/AbacusSummit/docs/simulations.rst

 with any property of the large-scale structure in the simulation.
 Some of the crashed ones still produced usable outputs at higher redshifts.
 We have chosen to present the 1883 that yielded outputs at z=1.1; 1671 of these reached z=0.2.
+The numbering between ph3000 and ph4999 will be irregular.

 The cosmologies in the "Cosm" column are tabulated in :doc:`cosmologies`.

 -----

 Download the simulations table `here <https://github.com/abacusorg/AbacusSummit/blob/master/Simulations/simulations.csv>`_.

-Simulation names in italics haven't yet been run.

 .. note:: The following table is wide, you may have to scroll to the right to see all the columns.